vivkpatl/fastar/README.md

 # fastar

 A faster way to download and extract tarballs.
+(If you want perf numbers, jump to bottom)

 ## Motivation